allardjun/IntrinsicDisorderTCRModel/README.md

 * In `analysis/`, run Matlab m-file `Plot_UnweightedAverageBindingRateVSNumBind.m`

-This generates Figures S1 and S2 from Clemens et al.,
+This generates Figures S1 and S3 from Clemens et al..